DemonDomain/Demons_EFP_Tweaks_Repository/README.md

 You might need to remove stuff from the pool as the game seems to have somekind of hardcoded limit on the items shown on the screen

-The file itself has good guide so figuring it out is easy
+The file itself has good guide on the top, so figuring it out is easy

 ------------------------------------------------------------------------------------------------------------------------------
 ### UI

-To change the questarrow color from red to anything else, open:
+To change the questarrow color from red to anything else, go to `gamedata\textures\ui`

-- `gamedata\textures\ui\ui_hud.dds`
+Find `ui_hud.dds` and make a backup of the file, then open the original with your chosen photoeditor

-The arrow is around the center, on the top half of the image
+The arrow is around the center, on the top half of the image, paint it to your desired color and overwrite the original without changes to formats etc.

 ---------------------------------------------------------------
 If you have EFP and want to hide the sight and noise bars, find and open: